GraphScope/GART/docs/notes/getting-started/key-concepts.rst

    key-concepts/graph-storage.rst
    key-concepts/graph-server.rst

-The **User Guide** section provides an in-depth understanding of the design and implementation of GART.
+The **User Guides** section provides an in-depth understanding of the design and implementation of GART.
 It includes detailed instructions for setting up the environment, the architecture, and the core features within the GART engine.

 .. tip::

-   If you are new to GART, we recommend that you start with the `Getting Started <getting-started.html>`_ page for a smoother introduction.
+   If you are new to GART, we recommend that you start with the `Quick Start <quick-start.html>`_ page for a smoother introduction.

 Concepts